 It can be very difficult to show that two topological spaces are not homeomorphic: If you can't find a homeomorphism, maybe you're just not looking hard enough.

-We will soon be able to prove $A \not\simeq B$ in the last example.
+We will soon be able to prove $A \not\simeq B$ .
 Outline of the proof:

 Step 1.
 Prove that A is connected (has only one piece), but B is not (it has two pieces).